 - A succession plan can be made for future talent needs based on the company’s growth and expansion plans or to accommodate changing market scenarios.

-- Assess the Available Talent: One of the main objectives of a succession plan is to identify possible successors for critical positions within the organization.
+One of the main objectives of a succession plan is to identify possible successors for critical positions within the organization.
 So, once you know the objectives of the succession plan and have the list of critical positions ready, the next stage would be to assess the in-house talent.
-Understand if you have the kind of people you need to fill in the critical positions if they become vacant in the future.
+Understand if you have the kind of people you need to fill in critical positions if they become vacant in the future.
 Find out if these people are ready to take over immediately should the need arise.
 Find out if they need training or need to undertake some courses for upskilling.

-- Identify Sources of Hiring External Talent: As much as we may want to find talent in-house, sometimes we just don’t find the right fit.
+As much as we may want to find talent in-house, sometimes we just don’t find the right fit.
 Hence it is important to explore external sources such as professional networks, social media channels, industry bodies and associations, head hunters, industry networking events, employee references, and regular sources such as job sites and colleges.

 While some people you meet at industry networking events or connect with on professional networks may not be looking for an immediate change, they may be open to discussing opportunities in the future, hence it is useful to make note of these connections in the succession plan.

 You can note down the changes and revisions here as you formulate your succession plan.
-It will provide you an overview of how your organization will look when you implement your succession plan.
+It will provide you with an overview of how your organization will look when you implement your succession plan.

-- Periodically Review and Revise the Succession Plan: Periodically review and revise your succession plan.
+Periodically review and revise your succession plan.
 Check if all the changes that you have planned are still viable and can be implemented when the need arises.

 Apart from conducting periodic reviews, you also need to revisit your succession plan when a selected successor leaves the organization or when a potential new talent joins.
 When a future successor leaves, you need to reassess the shortlisted candidates and select another candidate.
 When a new person joins, you should revisit the succession plan to see if the new employee would be a good fit for any of the critical positions in the future and include them in the list of potential successors.

 Succession plans are dynamic and need consistent monitoring and assessment.
-We at Accendo understand just how critical succession planning is for your organization’s and your employees’ success.
+We at Accendo understand just how critical succession planning is for your organization’s and your employee’s success.
 That is why we’ve digitized and simplified the process.
 Get in touch with our team to know more about Accendo’s Succession Planning Software and how it can help you build a strong succession plan.

 Additional Resources for Succession Planning